Beanies

 Why a chocolate logo patch beanies proof checklist saves money

 The classic failure looks like this: the mockup shows a crisp patch centered on a chocolate beanie, but the finished version arrives too small for the knit texture and the type reads like a blur from a normal viewing distance.
 On screen, the artwork was fine.
-In production, the limitations showed up immediately.
+In production, the limitations show up immediately.

 The checklist catches the issues that screen approval hides.
 Scale matters because a 45 mm patch can feel balanced in a render and still disappear on a thick cuff.
 Placement matters because a patch too close to a seam can warp once it is stitched.
 Contrast matters because dark thread on a dark body flattens detail.
 And construction matters because woven patch, embroidery, leather, and knit stretch all behave differently.